bbauska/css-mastering-css/README.md

 using it is absolutely simple.
 You can also control how a website appears on different screens of different devices such as mobile phones, desktops, and tablets.
-You must have a thorough understanding of style sheet language to use it properly.</p>
+You must have a thorough understanding of style sheet language to use it properly.

-<p>You can set the font, color, and size for an entire web page or a
-specific HTML element.
+You can set the font, color, and size for an entire web page or a specific HTML element.
 However, a single CSS can be redirected to multiple web pages, allowing you to change the look of multiple pages at once.
 CSS is easy to learn and understand and provides a robust